 New Industrial Revolution at American Steel

 Located in the former American Steel warehouse in Oakland, CA alongside other artisans (it’s now American Steel Studios where much of the Burning Man art is created), his workshop is a shipping container.
-He calls it Shop-in-a-Box and complete with CNC machine (4’x4′ plasma CNC) it’s a replica of another container deployed in Bungoma, Kenya.
+He calls it Shop-in-a-Box and complete with a CNC machine (4’x4′ plasma CNC) it’s a replica of another container deployed in Bungoma, Kenya.
 The two off-grid capable, open-source container factories currently produce biochar kilns for Re:char, the company Iseman runs with his friend Jason Aramburu (the kilns allow farmers to turn farm waste into cooking fuel and a carbon-negative soil amendment).

 Shipping container factory